alexandraburu23/3DMP/Final Project/README.md

 # Water Drop Mechanism

 This is the mechanism I chose for the Final Project of the 3DMP Course.
-It is made of many components that put together simulate the wave-effect created by a drop  when it hits a body of water.
+It is made of many components that, put together, simulate the wave-effect created by a drop  when it hits a body of water.
 I chose this because it is very visual-pleasing and the way the mechanism works is very satisfying.